 – MyDaneBaby (Danes Online)

 There’s a reason why Great Danes are such excellent nanny dogs and guard dogs of the home.
-They can be protective, but adaptive intelligence is a large part of why they’re such capable watchdogs and guardians.
+They can be protective, but adaptive intelligence is a large part of why they’re such capable or reliable watch dogs and guardians.

 Combined with socialization, learning which type of people are “good” and “bad” requires much adaptive intelligence.
 In addition, determining what situations are potentially dangerous or not is not something any dog breed can do.